 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.” –Content Marketing Institute

-“Content marketing’s purpose is to attract and retain customers by consistently creating and curating relevant and valuable content with the intention of changing or enhancing consumer’s behavior.
+“Content marketing’s purpose is to attract and retain customers by consistently creating and curating relevant and valuable content with the intention of changing or enhancing consumer’s behaviour.
 It is an ongoing process that is best integrated into your overall marketing strategy, and it focuses on owning media, not renting it.” –Content Marketing Institute

 Successful content marketing is communicating the right message at the right time to your customers. –Brafton